College Faculty Emeritus:Composition

 Marjorie Merryman was formerly Provost and Senior Vice President at Manhattan School of Music.

-Manhattan School of Music composition faculty member since 2007.
+She was a Manhattan School of Music composition faculty member from 2007 to 2022.